appfair/App/docs/index.md

 Download <a style="text-decoration: none;" href="{{ page.appurl }}/releases/latest/download/{{ page.appname }}-macOS.zip">App Fair.app</a> for macOS Monterey now.
 For existing homebrew users, it can alternatively be installed and launched by running the following command from Terminal.app:

 <pre>
-brew install appfair/app/app-fair && open /Applications/'App Fair.app'
+brew install appfair/app/app-fair && open "/Applications/App Fair.app"
 </pre>